Shishito peppers are mild to medium varieties of chili pepper that can range in color from light green to bright yellow and red when ripe.

 For example, the prefectural agricultural testing center at Kishigawa, Wakayama, stated in 2005 that capsaicin forms more easily in hot and dry conditions during the summer.

-With their thin skin, they are the perfect choice for recipes that require charring or lightly charred blistering.
-You can skewer and broil them on a grill, pan-fry them in oil, stew them in liquid with soy sauce or dashi broth, or simply add them as condiments to salads.
-Their delicate texture ensures they will cook quickly compared to other varieties of thicker-skinned peppers.
+The thin skin makes them the perfect choice for recipes that require charring or lightly charred blistering.
+You can skewer and broil them on a grill, pan-fry them in oil, stew them in liquid with soy sauce or dashi broth, or add them as condiments to salads.

 The pepper originated in Japan over 500 years ago.
 It was originally cultivated by Buddhist monks looking for new food sources.
 Since then, it has become an essential part of Japanese culture and cuisine.